hyperledger/indy-hipe/text/dkms/dkms-v4.md

 Note that what is being verified in a verifiable credential is the signature of the credential issuer.
 The strength of the actual credential depends on the degree of trust the verifier has in the issuer.
 For example, if a bank issues a credential saying that the subject of the credential has a certain credit card number, a merchant can rely on the credential if the merchant has a high degree of trust in the bank.

-The Verifiable Credentials Working Group is standardizing both the format of credentials and of digital signatures on the credentials.
+The Verifiable Claims Working Group is standardizing both the format of credentials and of digital signatures on the credentials.
 Different digital signature formats require different cryptographic key material.
 For example, credentials that use a zero-knowledge signature format such as [Camenisch-Lysyanskaya (CL) signatures](http://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02b.pdf) require a "master secret" or “link secret” that enables the prover (the identity owner) to make proofs about the credential without revealing the underlying data or signatures in the credential (or the prover's DID with respect to the credential issuer).
 This allows for "credential presentations" that are unlinkable to each other.
 Link secrets are another type of cryptographic key material that must be stored in DKMS wallets.

 # 4. Ledger Architecture